 NOTE 2—For rules regarding TX center frequency leakage levels, see 32.3.10.4.2 (Transmitter center frequency leakage).

+The transmission of a 20 MHz NGV PPDU shall meet transmit spectrum mask C2 regardless of the transmit power class to which the STA belongs.

 The spectral mask requirements in this subclause do not apply to the RF LO.